lumagician/dachfenster/README.md

 We first asked ourselves what are needs of users that use a car sharing app.
 We discussed features the app should have to be more attractive and designed various alternative mockups before converging on our current design.

-## built using open source software
+## built using open source software and modern SaaS

 - [NuxtJS](https://nuxtjs.org/) as frontend framework
 - [Vuetify](https://vuetifyjs.com/) as part of NuxtJS